How long does it take to complete the degree?

 What can I do with a Master’s degree in Sport Management?

 With a Master’s in Sport Management, the possibilities of employment reach across the interscholastic, intercollegiate, and professional levels.
 Executive roles in marketing, sponsorship, or sales, being a head coach or an athletic director are sample paths taken by graduates of this program.
-Check out the latest issue of “Bear Trails,” the official newsletter of Baylor’s Sport Management program for an inside look on accomplishments by our alum and current events!
+Check out the latest issue of “Bear Trails,” the official newsletter of Baylor’s Sport Management program for an inside look on accomplishments by our alumni and current events!

 Where do graduate students live while completing the program?